gimlet-io/gimlet-documentation/src/pages/docs/ai-deployments/jupyter-notebook-deployment-tutorial.md

 Log in to Gimlet by connecting your GitHub or GitLab account.
 If all is well, you should see the repositories you have access to listed in Gimlet.

+If you don't have a Jupyter Notebook to deploy with Gimlet, you can fork [this one](https://github.com/gerimate/jupyter-notebook-sample) from GitHub.

 If you can't find the repository of the Jupyter Notebook, you can use the search bar to find it.
 When you found the repository, click **Import** next to it, then click **I am done importing** to save the added repositories.

 ## Step 2: Create Deployment Settings